The Corporate Trustee

 - 6 of the Trustee Directors are appointed by British Airways as Employer Nominated Directors (ENDs).

-- 6 Trustee Directors are elected the NAPS membership Member Nominated Directors (MNDs).
+- 6 Trustee Directors are elected by the NAPS membership as Member Nominated Directors (MNDs).
 As part of the closure of NAPS to accrual on and from 1 April 2018 the Scheme Rules for Trustee arrangements were amended, replacing the active member category with employed deferred members.
 MNDs are elected as follows:

 - 4 of the MNDs are elected by employed deferred members of the Scheme.
 Each will come from different occupational groups and must be an employed deferred member of NAPS.

 - 2 of the MNDs are elected by pensioner members* of the Scheme and must be pensioner members* of NAPS.

 An MND may remain in office for a minimum of five years and a maximum of five and a half years and is eligible for re-appointment (provided that he/she still meets the eligibility criteria for the relevant vacancy).